Institutional Biosafety Committee

-The Principal Investigator (PI) is responsible for full compliance with approved research protocols, trainings required by the College, the Biological Safety Manual, and all local, state, and federal guidelines that apply to their research.
-The PI must complete and submit a biosafety research protocol application to the Hamilton Institutional Biosafety Committee for approval for all new research involving hazardous biological materials prior to the start of their research and shall not initiate any activity without receiving response back from the Institutional Biosafety Committee first.
+The Principal Investigator (PI) is responsible for full compliance with approved research protocols, training required by the College, the Biological Safety Manual, and all local, state, and federal guidelines that apply to their research.
+The PI must complete and submit a biosafety research protocol application to the Hamilton Institutional Biosafety Committee for approval for all new research involving hazardous biological materials prior to the start of their research and shall not initiate any activity without receiving a response from the Institutional Biosafety Committee first.
 Modification of an activity covered by an Institutional Biosafety Committee approved protocol must also be approved by the Institutional Biosafety Committee before taking place.
-The PI is responsible for all personnel engaged in activity in their laboratory and must provide training to all of their staff and students on safe work practices.
+The PI is responsible for all personnel engaged in activities in their laboratory and must provide training to all of their staff and students on safe work practices.
 The PI shall report any spill or contamination to the Office of Environmental Protection, Safety and Sustainability.
-The Principal Investigator, together with the Office of Environmental Protection, Safety and Sustainability and other appropriate College officials, will direct cleanup procedures.
+The Principal Investigator, together with the Office of Environmental Protection, Safety and Sustainability and other appropriate college officials, will direct cleanup procedures.

 Employees and Students

-Laboratory staff and students are responsible for following the principal investigator’s instruction.
+Laboratory staff and students are responsible for following the principal investigator’s instructions.
 All personnel working with potentially infectious materials must be familiar with the College’s training requirements as well as the Biological Safety Manual.
 Staff and students must understand how to work with potentially infectious agents, be provided and wear the necessary PPE, keep their lab space clean, and follow regulations set forth about the handling and disposal of infectious waste.

 IV.
 Biological Risks